Sisterhood in Switzerland: Women-only outdoor activities

 Steingletscher, Urner Alps, Switzerland © Maridav/Shutterstock

-At the time of writing, 27 of the 48 peaks have already been conquered, which means that there are 21 still to go; the only requirement to take part is that you are a woman brave and fit enough to make it all the way to the top, and a selfie at the summit is enough evidence to tick another peak off the list!
-The smattering of smiling selfies on the Peak Challenge website pays tribute to the teams’ amazing work; you can also get inspired by the women’s progress at the hashtag #Ineedswitzerland on Instagram, Twitter and Facebook.
+At the time of writing, 27 of the 48 peaks have already been conquered, which means that there are 21 still to go.
+The only requirement to take part is that you are a woman brave and fit enough to make it all the way to the top.
+A selfie at the summit is enough evidence to tick another peak off the list!
+The smattering of smiling selfies on the Peak Challenge website pays tribute to the teams’ amazing work.
+You can also get inspired by the women’s progress at the hashtag #Ineedswitzerland on Instagram, Twitter, and Facebook.

 © Andre Meier/Switzerland Tourism